ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 You can learn more about CIDs in our [guide to Content Addressing][docs-cid], or by following the [interactive tutorials on ProtoSchool][protoschool-cid].
 :::

 Once you've added your data to IPFS and have a CID, you can prepare your token's metadata and "mint" the token on a blockchain.
-To link to your content from a smart contract or inside your NFT's metadata, you should convert your CID to an IPFS URI, as described below.
+To link to your content from a smart contract or inside your NFT's metadata, you should convert your CIDv1 to an IPFS URI, as described below.

 ### IPFS URI